pyouroboros/ouroboros/README.md

 ```

 ### Pip
-Ouroboros can also be installed via `pip`:
+pyouroboros can also be installed via `pip`:

 ```bash
 pip install ouroboros-cli